 „Critically analyzing Syrian laws and witnessing their discriminatory effect on Syrians made me realize the powerful effect of this legislation.“

 She has coordinated projects related to refugee’s mental and psychological health in Berlin and co-founded an organization that aims towards re-defining integration through educational programs targeting all members of the community (asylum seekers, refugees, locals, and migrants) and aims to create a new “integration policy” in Germany.
-Mariana also still works closely with young Syrians through Adopt A Revolution which has been supporting Syrian civil society organizations since 2011.
+Mariana still works closely with young Syrians through Adopt A Revolution which has been supporting Syrian civil society organizations since 2011, as a project manager for political education with young Syrian activists in diaspora and CJA as a legal consultant on legal cases related to war crimes and crimes against humanity.